So, will this premium plugin be able to fight while there is the massive popularity of W3 Total Cache and WP Super

 The WP Rocket is very easy to set up.
 There’s no configuration needed initially.
 The moment you activate the plugin, you’ll observe your website will start to load faster.

 This is because of WP rocket analyses and implements the most essential and necessary performance optimization practices automatically, which makes your pages fast.

 When you turn it on, WP Rocket will host the Google scripts locally on your server to help satisfy the PageSpeed recommendation for Leverage browser caching.

 Then there is the varnish add-on.
-When you turn this on Varnish cache will be purged each time WP Rocket clears its cache to ensure content remains up-to-date.
+When you turn this on, the Varnish cache will be purged each time WP Rocket clears its cache to ensure content remains up-to-date.

 With an active license, you’ll get 24×7 support from the WP Rocket engineers and development team.
 The support team operates every day except Sundays via email tickets.

 There’s big support documentation set up for you.
-From installation to developer’s tools you’ll get to know everything about WR Rocket in these documentations.
+From installation to developer tools, you’ll get to know everything about WR Rocket in these documentations.

 Whenever something goes wrong or if you are not sure what to do next, submit a support ticket.
 You’ll get an immediate response on how to solve your problem.

 With WP Rocket, you get many extra options to optimize your pages as per your needs.
-If you want to optimize your database, you can to do via the settings in one click.
+If you want to optimize your database, you can do it via the settings in one click.

 It also has an option to disable new emojis and use the default emoji of the visitor’s browser instead of loading them from WordPress.org.
 Similarly, you can choose to disable WordPress embeds too if you don’t use it.

 You can also import/export the settings from one WP Rocket plugin to another.
 You also don’t need a separate plugin for removing query strings since WP Rocket has that feature too.